MS Midnatsol: History

-At 4 AM on the night of 14 December 2003, the ship was on a southbound course between Ålesund and Måløy when the main power supply failed and Midnatsol lost all engine power.
-The ship was approaching an underwater reef and the anchors were set out in an attempt to stop the drift, but the attempt failed.
+At 04:00 on the night of 14 December 2003, the ship was on a southbound course between Ålesund and Måløy when the main power supply failed and Midnatsol lost all engine power.
+The ship was approaching a reef and the anchors were set out in an attempt to stop the drift, but the attempt failed.
 All 102 passengers were ordered to the lifeboats after an attempt to connect a towing hawser from another vessel also failed.
 The situation was very critical and Midnatsol sent a Mayday message.
 The ship was only 150 m from shore when one of the anchors finally caught.
 Not long after, the crew managed to restart the main engines and the ship went on to Florø.
 The cause of the engine stoppage was an overgrown inlet to the engine's coolant systems.